jackjocross/til/README.md

     let {prop} = obj;
 And now prop will be equql to the prop property of object.
 We can also do this with more than one property at once like so:
     let {prop1, prop2, prop3} = obj.
 This syntax is much more concise and gives us a simple way to clean up code.
+Object destructuring can also take a default argument in case the value is undefined on the object:
+    let {prop1 = 10} = obj
 * let: Variables declared with let are bracket scoped as opposed to variables declared with var which are functionally scoped.
 * const: Variables declared with const are also bracket scoped but in addition they can only be written to once otherwise they will throw an error.
 * Object.assign(target, ...sources): Used to copy the values of all own enumerable properties from the sources objects to the target, returns the new target object.
 Uses the Get of sources and Put of target.